This bulgogi rice bowl is an easy one-dish meal! The recipe adds extra veggies and sauce to make it a well balanced one-dish meal.

 - 1 pound thinly sliced beef (rib eye, top sirloin, chuck tender, etc.) Note 1

 - 3 tablespoons soy sauce

 - 2 tablespoons water

 - 2 tablespoons sugar (or replace 1 TB with honey)

 - 1 tablespoon rice wine (mirin or mirim) or mirin

 - 1 tablespoon minced garlic

 - 1 teaspoon sesame seeds

 - Heat a skillet over medium high heat.
 Add the meat along with any remaining marinade.
-(Do this in two batches as to avoid crowding the skillet.)
 Cook the meat for about a minute.
-Then, add the optional vegetables and a desired amount of the extra sauce.
+Try not to cook off the sauce by lowering the heat if needed.
+Then, add the vegetables and the sauce.
 Stir-fry for an additional 2 - 3 minutes until the meat and vegetables are cooked.
 Serve over rice.